Aavtic/coapi.rs/README.md

 # COAPI-rs

 COAPI-rs is is a Rust axum server which responds with the output of code given.
-The server is still in it's early stages and currently only support [python] language.
+The server is still in it's early stages and currently only support execution of [python] language.

 ## Installation